NVDARemote/NVDARemote/README.md

 - Put your code in the usual folders for NVDA extension, under the **addon** folder.
 For instance: globalPlugins, synthDrivers, etc. You can delete folders you don't need on your particular add-on package.
 - Gettext translations must be placed into addon\locale\<lang>/LC_MESSAGES\nvda.po.
 - To package the add-on for distribution, open a command line, change to the folder that as the **SCONSTRUCT** file and run the **scons** command.
 The created add-on, if no errors happen, is placed on the current directory.
+- You can customize variables in the buildVars.py
 Note that this template only provides a basic add-on structure and build infrastructure.
 You may need to adapt it for your specific needs.